AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/documentation/userguide/UserGuide.md

 2. Move this element out of the current group it belongs to.
 (Outdent)
 3. Move this element inside a new group.
 (Indent)
 4. Clicking this button allows the user to select a saved preset to use for this particular element type.
   a.
 Upon clicking the "Presets" button (4), a dropdown menu will appear to pick the appropriate preset to apply.
+Choosing a preset option will populate the element with the preset's name and all expressions.
+These can then be changed on the current element.
 5. Save the current element configuration as a preset.
 6. Expand or collapse the current element (helps preserve space and keep workspace tidy).
 7. Clicking "X" on an element will delete it.
 8. The name of this specific element which the user can specify in the field.
 9. The current "Return Type" of this element based on the Expressions (more in section 3.5 Expressions).
-10. Add an expression to this element (more in section 3.6 Expressions).
+10. Add an expression to this element (more in section 3.5 Expressions).

 Some elements require additional fields to be filled in, or don't support adding Expressions.